code-game-project/website/docs/quick-start/number-guessing.md

 ### Sending commands

 We will begin by sending a single guess command with the number 50.
-To do that we will begin by modifiying the main entry point of the application:
+To do that we will begin by modifying the main entry point of the application:

 <Tabs groupId="lang">
   <TabItem value="csharp" label="C#">